openschc/openschc/examples/simulator/README.md

 Scenario specification format:

-  * `packet-size`: size of the packet to send in bytes, `0` means a default predefined COAP packet is used
+  * `packet-size`: size of the packet to send in bytes, `0` means a default predefined COAP packet is used.
+Note that sizes for other parameters are usually in bits
+  * `mtu-size`: maximum size available in layer 2 packets, counted in bits

   * `compr-ruleid`
   * `compr-ruleid-size`